top of page

 Pale yellow powder

-Do Flowers of Sulfur Occur in Nature?
+Flowers of Sulfur in Nature

 While the sublimation of sulfur can occur in controlled environments, naturally occurring Flowers of Sulfur are relatively rare.
 They can be found in volcanic regions where sulfur gases escape through fumaroles.